claytonwramsey/www/content/blog/second-year.md

 On to more exciting topics!

-My current work is in task and motion planning; the details are irrelevant to this post, but in short, implementing a solver for these planning problems requires gluing a plethora of dependencies together.
+My current work is in task and motion planning; the details are irrelevant to this post, but in short, solving such planning problems requires gluing a plethora of dependencies together.
-All of these pieces are special in their own way, making dependency management an exercise in organized chaos.
+Each dependency special in its own way, making dependency management an exercise in organized chaos.

 The worst offender was task planning: my task planner was a Python script that takes in file-paths with problem definitions, then sets off a chain of dominoes converting the problem into an intermediate representation (another file), and finally firing off a separate search binary compiled from C++ to generate an infinite stream of solutions.
 Naturally, there is no way to inspect the process, nor to programmatically request just one solution in a stream, so I wrote a hacky wrapper using `inotify` to inspect the planner's output in `/tmp` and send IPC signals to stop and start the planner process group whenever I needed another task plan.
 Of course, any mistake in this management would fill my hard drive with nine hundred gigabytes of task plans.